 mile and just after Delph Feline Retreat, a boarding cattery (Delph Farm on

 the map), note the trig. point in the field on the right hand side (SE

-Continue along the road as at the brow are
+Continue along the road and at the brow are

 good views ahead of Sharp Haw and Rough Haw and to the left (SW), Cowling